Sure Dividend

 Brown & Brown Inc. is a leading insurance brokerage firm that provides risk management solutions to both individuals and businesses, with a focus on property & casualty insurance.
 Brown & Brown has a notably high level of insider ownership.

-The company has been diversifying its business segment throughout the years.
-Doing this allows the company to not be 100% dependent on one business segment.
-Thus, these segments have performed very well against their peers and have allowed BRO to achieve “best of breed” status in its industry.
+The company has been diversifying its business segments throughout the years, allowing it to not be 100% dependent on one business segment.
+Thus, these segments have performed very well against their peers, allowing BRO to achieve “best of breed” status in its industry.

 Brown & Brown’s competitive advantage comes from its willingness to execute small and frequent acquisitions.
 This growth-by-acquisition strategy gives the company an enduring opportunity to continue growing its business for the foreseeable future.